 Email is a powerful tool to connect you to your clients, and good ones prevent your prospects from immediately dragging your messages to the trash folder or, even worse, marking them as spam.

-By following the above guidelines, you can ensure that your prospects actually look forward to seeing your name pop up in the inbox.
+By following the above guidelines to increase response rate for B2B emails, you can ensure that your prospects actually look forward to seeing your name pop up in the inbox.